 - All UBC and affiliate funding and salary data is coded and extracted from the financial management system based solely on Government of Canada eligibility requirements.
 The data is cross-checked and verified for completeness at multiple levels.

-- The steering committee commited to a consistent and prorated approach to all funding recommendations for UBC and affiliates in Stage 1 and 2.
+- The steering committee committed to a consistent and prorated approach to all funding recommendations for UBC and affiliates in Stage 1 and 2.
 The full funding request was approved in Stages 1 & 2, avoiding the need for prorated awards.

 - Faculty Deans and affiliate administrators are encouraged to bring forward special cases to the Steering Committee for consideration, in particular when a researcher’s inability to work during the pandemic due to child/family care or increased risk related to exposure to COVID-19.